Mi117/Telstra_Spring4Shell_Cybersecurity-Simulation/README.md

 Spring4Shell highlights the risk of vulnerabilities in widely adopted frameworks.
 When core development tools are affected, thousands of applications become potential attack vectors overnight.

-In this particular instance we are a member of the Cybersecurity Team @ Telstra and an alert has come into the Security Operation Centre (SOC).
-Let's dive into it.
+In this particular simulation, we are a member of the Cybersecurity Team @ Telstra and an alert has come into the Security Operation Centre (SOC).
+Let's dive into it and deal with the malware.

 ---